Canon 1100D vs 2000D

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.7") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (920k vs 230k dots).

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Reflects 7 years of technical progress since the 1100D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 2000D emerges as the winner of the match-up (5 : 2 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 2000D is the clear winner of the contest (11 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.